 – Support for non working related projects (ex.
 Citizens, Avtoikonom, CareerUp)

 Culture is not stale.
 All these initiatives are changing.
 Some are removed and new are added constantly.
 Dreamix has a process on giving feedback every six months and from there one can easily see which activities are cherished and which are not.
 Change is a constant so embrace it.

 Currently, we’ve started to see that our partners really enjoy our culture and on top of our software development services they started to ask us for help on improving their company cultures.
 This is a great recognition for our efforts that we didn’t expect.

-In conclusion, I want to say, that more and more companies must pay attention to their culture because people are what makes a company.
-Especially companies in the service industry like Dreamix.
+In conclusion, I want to say, that more and more companies must pay attention to their culture because people are what makes a company – especially companies in the service industry like Dreamix.
 If you have a company culture that enables employees to constantly grow and improve, they will become better professionals and thus you’ll provide better services.
-If your people also develop on a personal level, they will add to your culture, which will better.
-And if your employees market value increases, your company’s market value will increase.
+If your people also develop on a personal level, they will add to your culture, and thus it’ll constantly better.
+And if your employees market value increases, your company’s market value increase.
 Your people are your company.
-So invest in a company culture that support, empower and engage them!
+So invest in a company culture that supports, empowers and engages them!